JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 #### Write to the store (if the value is a `writable`)

 You can't update the value of the store like this: `$money += 1`.
 You need to use the methods `update` or `set`.
-For example, if you want to update the value of money to add 1:
+For example if you want to update the value of money to add 1:

 ```js
 // n refer to the old value of money, and n + 1 will be the new value
 money.update(n => n + 1)
 ```

-And if you want to give a totally new value to it, you can use `set`:
+And if you want to give a totally new value to it you can use `set`:

 ```js
 // set money to the greatest number ever